vplauzon/vplauzon.github.io/_posts/2020/2/2020-04-08-archiving-azure-monitor-data-with-kusto.md

 .create table Bookmark(
    monitorMaxIngestionTime:datetime,
    startIngestionTime:datetime,
-   isCompleted:bool)
+   recordCount:long)
 ```

-`isCompleted` flag is to differentiate from a permanent bookmark and a temporary one.
+`recordCount` is used to leave a trace of how many records we ingested at one moment.
+Also, it is a flag is to differentiate from a permanent bookmark and a temporary one:  when it is `null`, it is a temporary bookmark, while when it has a value, it is a permanent one.

 `monitorMaxIngestionTime` tracks where we are in Azure Monitor while `startIngestionTime` remembers
 when we started ingesting data in Kusto so we can rollback.